isabella232/mobile-services.es-ES/help/windows-appstore/target/target-methods.md

 >
 >When you consume `winmd` methods from winJS (JavaScript), all methods automatically have their first letter lowercased.

-## Referencia de clase: Targetlocationrequest
+## Referencia de clase: TargetLocationRequest

 ### Propiedades